SmartAudioTools/serializejson/README.rst

     `JSON <http://json.org>`_ build upon `python-rapidjson <https://github.com/python-rapidjson/python-rapidjson>`_ and `pybase64 <https://github.com/mayeut/pybase64>`_

     .. warning::
-    	⚠ serializejson can execute arbitrary Python code if the load parameter autorized_classes is "all" when loading json.
+    	**⚠ serializejson can execute arbitrary Python code when loading json**, if the load parameter autorized_classes is "all".
-    	Do not load serializejsons from untrusted / unauthenticated sources without carfuly set the autorized_classes parameter.
+    	Do not load serializejsons from untrusted / unauthenticated sources without carfuly set the load autorized_classes parameter.

     - supports Python 3.7 (maybe lower) or greater.
     - serializes arbitrary python objects into a dictionary by adding "__class__" ,and eventually "__init__" and "__state__" keys.